msalemor/wsl-rust-gtk-desktop-apps/README.md

 https://blog.sb1.io/getting-started-with-rust-and-gtk/

-> **Note:**: as of the writing of this document, the intructions on this document were not working compiling for me.
+> **Note:**: as of the writing of this document, the intructions on this document were not compiling for me.
 I have sinced debugged the code and got it running with the latest version of Rust and crates.

 ## Objective